jsohan/Darknet-Analysis-Network-Security-/README.md

 - Strobe

 # Instillation
-1. Download repository and place inside your projects folder for your complier (Visual studio recommended)
+1. Download repository and place inside your projects folder for your complier (Visual studio recommended).
-2. Download the [pcap file](https://drive.google.com/open?id=1jWuCKoDL5kHzjsJhS9TyHVh4abY_fflo"Google Drive") we will be using
+2. Download the [pcap file](https://drive.google.com/open?id=1jWuCKoDL5kHzjsJhS9TyHVh4abY_fflo "Google Drive") (contailing 2 million data packets) we will be using.
+3. Place this pcap file within the “Network” folder.
+  a.
+If using your own pcap file, remember to format the file  as libcap.
+You can do this by using editcap -F in comand line.
+This comes with wireshark.
+4. Open the project, build and run it.